 There are two accepted models that describe LPS transport or export pathways: (1) a chaperone-mediated transit across the periplasm as well as (2) transenvelope bridge model spanning both the inner membrane and outer membrane.
 There are three subdivisions to LPS transport (Lpt) machinery: LptBFGC, LptA, and LptDE.
 The first model indicates that LptA would carry the LPS from the LptBFGC section and diffuse across the periplasm while protecting any exposed hydrophobic sections of the LPS.
 Ultimately, the LPS would travel from the LptBFGC to the LptDE by assistance of LptA.
 The second model suggests that a bridge-like structure is formed by the combination of individual cellular structures between the inner and outer membrane.
 This transport machinery is similar to efflux pump structures in other parts of the bacteria (Polissi 2014).
 Both are important steps in understanding and characterization of the LPS pathways and relate to the proposed structure in Figure 1 above.

 One predicted component of this membrane pathway is Lipopolysaccharide Assembly Protein A (LapA), which is an inner membrane protein that is embedded into the inner membrane that provides a bridging aspect from constructed proteins to the outer membrane (Klein 2014).
-Mutations in this gene helped characterize the yciS and yciM gene, which were found to be a conserved nucleotide repeat involved in regulating lipid A biosynthesis.
-Mahalakshmi and colleagues (2014) found that in the absence of the yciM gene, there were increases in the enzyme LpxC and increases in LPS that ultimately lead to cell death due to the toxicity of the molecules.
-Modest increases in the yciM gene transcript significantly reduced LpxC and ultimately lead to reduced LPS quantities (Mahalakshmi 2014).
-Despite having some significant effects by mutation analysis for yciM and LapB, yciS and and LapA have not been well characterized.
-Understanding theLapA molecular interactions through functional genomic analysis is therefore crucial to improve the characterization of the LPS assembly pathway.
+Despite having some significant effects by mutation analysis for yciM (LapB), yciS (LapA) have not been well characterized.
+Understanding the structure and function relationship of LapA can provide new insights regarding its function in LPS assembly or outer cell envelope of gram negative proteobacteria..

-This proposal aims to LapALapALptC, All four proteinsTherefore, this proposal aims to determine the protein-protein interactions of LapA and it variants with the previously chosen proteins (MlaD, LptC, LptF, LptG) and to determine which conserved residues are essential to LapA for those protein-protein interactions. determine the involved interactions and interaction sites with LapA and yciS relative the suggest LPS assembly pathway.
-It is also being hypothesized that yciS is directly involved in LPS biogenesis by association with LapA as well and we expect to find multiple active sites involved between the inner and outer membrane relative mechanisms of the protein.
+LapA is a conserved membrane protein in proteobacteria.
+LapA was found to interact with MlaD, LptC, LptF and LptG, proteins.
+All four proteins are important proteins of LPS aseembly.
+Therefore, this proposal aims to determine the protein-protein interactions of LapA and it variants with the previously chosen proteins (MlaD, LptC, LptF, LptG) and to determine which conserved residues are essential to LapA for those protein-protein interactions.

 Experiment